harttraveller/harttraveller.github.io/pages/posts/post.concept.scribe_lives.md

 ---

 !!! summary
-    In this post I introduce a new unit of measurement for computation, the "Scrife" (plural: "Scrives").
+    This post introduces a new unit of measurement for computation, the "Scrife" (plural: "Scrives").
 It is approximately equal to ~186 million floating point operations.
 We can estimate that mining one bitcoin is approximately ~184 gigascrives.

 <!-- more -->